asyarb/tiny-compose-fns/README.md

 # Tiny Functions

-Small, modern, and safe "lodash alternative" helpers that are `compose`-able.
+Tiny, modern, and safe "lodash alternative" helpers that are `compose`-able.
 Follows FP "data-last" practices.

 This package is side-effect free and tree-shakeable.
 Uses _very_ new syntax (ES2019), so it's recommended to use only in evergreen browsers.

+Whenever possible, utilities will use vanilla functions.
+E.g. `map()` uses `Array.prototype.map()`, etc.

 ### Why would I use this over `lodash` or `ramda`?